marc726/CS210-F23/psets/pset 2 lists, tuples, strings solutions.md

 word_list = ['Python', 'is', 'great!']
 joined_sentence = ' '.join(word_list)
 ```
+`' '.join(word_list)`: The `join()` method is a string method in Python.
+It takes an iterable (like a list or a tuple) as an argument and concatenates its elements into a single string.
+The string on which `join()` is called (in this case, `' '`) is used as the delimiter between each element.
+So, `' '.join(word_list)` takes each word from the `word_list` and joins them into a single string, using a space (`' '`) as the delimiter.

+For our given `word_list`, the `join()` method does the following:

+- Takes the first word, 'Python', and starts building the final string.
+- Inserts a space.
+- Adds the second word, 'is'.
+- Inserts another space.
+- Finally, adds the third word, 'great!'.

+This results in the single string `'Python is great!'`.

 3. Write a function that counts the number of vowels in a given string.